DanuserLab/u-signal3D/README.md

 ### Memory usage

-To run the examples, we used a system with at least 128 GB of RAM.
+To run the examples, we used a system with 128 GB of RAM.
 The package can be downloaded and run easily on Windows and Linux.
 If a lower RAM is used, we recommend monitoring the memory usage.
 When computing the Laplacian, you can reduce the memory usage by choosing a lower number of eigenvectors ( < 500).
 This package can run in parallel mode if sufficient memory is available.

 ### Repository Structure